 However, I do have one complaint about setting Intego up.
 Rather than having one central interface, each Intego feature has its own app.
 This means when first setting everything up, you’re repeatedly required to go to your System Preferences in order to manually change and grant permissions for each of Intego’s apps/features.
 Other than that, Intego is very easy to set up and use.
 Each app is automatically set up for you with Intego’s recommended settings, and it’s just a case of learning how each feature works.

-Finally, I like how Intego has a built-in tool called NetUpdate.
-It scans for, downloads, and installs updates to any Intego apps on your device or support files like content filters and virus threat filters.
-You can set it to run checks automatically at a frequency of your choosing, or check it manually whenever you like.
+I also like how Intego makes it easy to keep track of its software updates.
+It has a built-in tool called NetUpdate, which scans for, downloads, and installs updates to any Intego apps on your device.
+You can set it to run checks automatically at a frequency of your choosing or check it manually whenever you like.